ishmam8/ik-erp-system/base-contract/contracts/README.md

 - No Total Supply Cap: While there's a per-user mint limit, there's no global supply cap which could lead to infinite inflation if the minter is compromised.
 - No Burning Restrictions: Anyone can burn their tokens, which could be used to manipulate supply metrics.
 - No Minter Revocation Delay: The minter can be changed immediately, which could be risky if the owner key is compromised.
+- Transfer of token from user address has no been tackled